meg4cyberc4t/varioqub_configs/README.md

 }
 ```

 > Request throttled means that the timeout for the refetch request did not occur and the current request was canceled.
-If you want to change the fetch time, use `fetchThrottleIntervalMs`
+If you want to change the fetch time, use `fetchThrottleIntervalMs` in `build` method.

 # Sources